Metrics with Prescribed Ricci Curvature near the Boundary of a Manifold: Introduction

+Consider a solid torus $\mathcal T$.
+Section~\ref{sec_prescr_torus} demonstrates how our Theorems~\ref{prop_nec_cond}, \ref{thm_loc_ex}, and \ref{thm_uniq} help study rotationally symmetric metrics on a neighborhood of $\partial\mathcal T$.
+One can check that such metrics are type $\mathcal A$ metrics near every point of $\partial\mathcal T$ in properly chosen coordinates.
+They often occur in applications; see, e.g.,~\cite{JDDKAY10} and references therein.

-The solutions of the Einstein equation in the class of rotationally symmetric metrics on $\mathcal T$ can be found explicitly through a simple computation.
-It seems appropriate to include the formulas for these solutions in the present paper.
-They are listed in Proposition~\ref{prop_Einstein_+}.
-We believe they will make our exposition more complete.
-Besides, there is a certain connection between Proposition~\ref{prop_Einstein_+} and the topics discussed in, for instance,~\cite{MA08,ADMW99}.
+The paper ends with a brief look at the Einstein equation.
+The solutions of this equation in the class of rotationally symmetric metrics on $\mathcal T$ can be found explicitly through a simple computation (note that they are metrics with constant sectional curvature since $\mathcal T$ is 3-dimensional).
+We list them in Section~\ref{sec_Einstein}, Proposition~\ref{prop_Einstein_+}.
+There is a connection between the content of that section and the topics discussed in~\cite{MA08,ADMW99}.

-N.B.: Throughout the paper, we deal with smooth tensors on (subsets of) $\mathcal T$.
+N.B.: Throughout the paper, we deal with smooth tensors.
 This seems to be the most natural way to present the material.
-It is possible, however, to write down versions of our results for tensors with weaker differentiability properties.
-We leave it up to the reader to work out the details.
+It is possible, however, to modify our results so that they apply to tensors with weaker differentiability properties.
+We leave the details to the reader.